craws/OpenAtlas/install/upgrade/upgrade.md

     sudo service apache2 restart

 ### 7.3.0 to 7.4.0
-7.4.0.sql is needed (wil be taken care of by the database upgrade script).
+7.4.0.sql is needed but wil be taken care of by the database upgrade script.

+The new stable API version is now 0.3 (instead 0.2).
+Systems using the API (e.g. presentation sites) should be checked and adapted if needed.

 NPM packages need to be upgraded for the Bootstrap upgrade: